TrickyLoop/simple-calculator-console-kotlin/README.md

 # Simple-Calculator-Kotlin
 Hello, this is TrickyLoop.
-I just made a simple calculator with Kotlin
+I just made a simple calculator with Kotlin.